2002 Oakland Raiders season

 The 2002 season was the Oakland Raiders' 33rd in the National Football League (NFL), their 43rd overall, their eighth since returning to Oakland and their first under head coach Bill Callahan.
 The Raiders played their home games at Network Associates Coliseum as members of the AFC West.
 The Raiders had essentially traded their head coach Jon Gruden following the 2001 season.
-The Raiders hired Callahan, the offensive coordinator under Gruden, to return them to the playoffs.
+The Raiders hired Callahan, the offensive coordinator under Gruden, to serve as their new head coach.

 Despite their talent, the Raiders struggled in the first half of the season.
 A 4–0 start was followed by four consecutive losses; the team's 4–4 record stunned many onlookers.
 The team, however, redeemed itself by winning seven of its final eight contests.
 In the third quarter of Oakland's 26–20 win on Monday Night Football over the Jets, Tim Brown became the third player in NFL history with 1,000 career catches.
-Finishing 11–5 in a conference where twelve teams obtained .500 or better records and nine were above .500, the Raiders won the AFC West for the third consecutive season and clinched the AFC's top seed and full home-field advantage throughout the playoffs.
-They routed the New York Jets and Tennessee Titans in the playoffs, by a combined score of 71–34 and +4 in turnover differential; in doing so, they advanced to their first Super Bowl since 1984.
+Finishing 11–5 in a conference where twelve teams obtained .500 or better records and nine were above .500, the Raiders won the AFC West for the third consecutive season, a first-round bye, and home-field advantage throughout the AFC's playoffs as the top seed.
+They routed the New York Jets and Tennessee Titans in the playoffs, by a combined score of 71–34 and +4 in the turnover differential; in doing so, they advanced to their first Super Bowl since 1984.
 Their opponent was the Tampa Bay Buccaneers, led by their former coach Jon Gruden.

 The Raiders entered Super Bowl XXXVII as slight favorites; many predicted a hard-fought showdown between Oakland's top-ranked offense and Tampa Bay's top-ranked defense.
 The resulting game, however, ended in disaster for the Raiders.
 An early three-point lead (courtesy of a Sebastian Janikowski field goal) evaporated as the Buccaneers scored 34 unanswered points.
-The Buccaneers defense, aided by Gruden's knowledge of the Raider offense and Raiders failure to change many of the terms for their offense, intercepted Rich Gannon three times during this scoring surge.
+The Buccaneers' defense, aided by Gruden's knowledge of the Raider offense and Raiders' failure to change many of the terms for their offense, intercepted Rich Gannon three times during this scoring surge.
 Many times, Buccaneer safety John Lynch was able to determine what play was coming based on audibles called by Raider quarterback Rich Gannon.
-A furious Raider rally cut the score to an almost-competitive 21–34 in the fourth quarter.
-However, two more Gannon interceptions sealed the Raiders' fate in a 21–48 bludgeoning.
+A furious Raider rally cut the score to an almost-competitive 34–21 in the fourth quarter.
+However, two more Gannon interceptions sealed the Raiders' fate in a 48–21 bludgeoning.

 The years following the Super Bowl loss marked a period of decline and futility for the Raiders, earning neither a winning record nor a playoff trip until 2016.
-As of 2021, this represents the most recent AFC West title and postseason win for the Raiders.
+As of 2024, this represents the most recent AFC West title and postseason win for the Raiders.

 The last remaining active member of the 2002 Oakland Raiders was kicker Sebastian Janikowski, who played his final NFL game in the 2018 season, although he missed the 2017 season.